 Don’t be intimidated about starting your own seeds.
 You can plant them directly in the ground once the soil warms up, and as long as you keep them lightly watered until they sprout, there aren’t any other tricks you need to know.

-Sweet Peas: A charming vine
+1. Sweet Peas: the charming vine

 Why this flower?
 Sweet peas shout whimsy and charm.
 They grow as a vine instead of a bushy plant, reaching up to five feet tall.
 Some varieties are bred to be shorter, so keep an eye out for those if you don’t want to trellis them.